tooploox/taxonify_gui/manual/filtering_pane/README.md

 ##### Filtering without annotable fields combined

-When `Modification Time` criterion is not combined with annotable fields it matches the items where provided timerange matches modification time of item's __any__  annotable field.
+When `Modification Time` criterion is not combined with annotable fields it matches the items where provided time range matches modification time of __any__ item's annotable field.
 Please note that such query is more expensive for the system and it might take a bit longer to be handled.

 ##### Filtering with annotable fields combined